LPBeaulieu/Book-Generator-PrintABook/README.md

 <p align="left"> <b>PrintABook</b> is a tool enabling you to generate printer-friendly versions of TXT books from Project Gutenberg, complete with the cover image! </p>

-- Simply follow the steps below to set up your system, and then add the text file (.txt) and cover background JPEG image to your working folder for the Project Gutenberg book that you wish to output in printable format before running the Python code.
+- Simply follow the steps below to set up your system, and then add the text file (.txt) and cover background JPEG image to your working folder for the Project Gutenberg book that you wish to output in printable format, before running the Python code.

 - The instructions below will show you how to cusomize the formatting elements of the Rich Text Document (RTF) output file, so that your book is exactly how you want it to be.
     <br>